#10: Alexandra Schieren – How PR can change your life in motorsport

 Q1 – What got you into motorsports and how did you turn that passion into a business?

-It was by accident in mid ’90s when I saw an ad in the newspaper.
-It was a steep learning curve and I felt it suited me.
+It was by accident in the mid-’90s when Alexandra Schieren saw an ad in the newspaper.
+It was a steep learning curve and that felt it suited her.

 Q2 – What was your educational background?

 Languages and economics.
-I was not made to work in PR, but learnt by doing and got additional training over the years.
+Alexandra was not made to work in PR, but learned by doing and got additional training over the years.
 It’s really about common sense.

 Q3 – How is your PR agency different to others as you recently set one up?

-It’s mine and I have my own personal touch to it.
-Being in motorsports for long and in media, for long I knew a lot of media and my client typically would like to be better known so it made sense.
+It’s hers and Alexandra Schieren PR has her own personal touch to it.
+Being in motorsports for long and in media, for long she knew a lot of media and her client typically would like to be better known so it made sense.
 Or it’s to manage their reputation which are two different aspects to it.

 Q5 – How did you know when it was the right time to start your business?